azikus/HelloWorld/README.md

 # Dependencies

 List of dependencies:
-pod 'Alamofire' -> Networking library that ensures that the message reaches everyone in the world. pod 'AzikusAuthorization' -> Our library that serves for authorization.
+* pod 'Alamofire' -> Networking library that ensures that the message reaches everyone in the world.
+* pod 'AzikusAuthorization' -> Our library that serves for authorization.
-It is very important that it is maintained because it is also used by users outside the company.
+It is very important that <strong>it is maintained because it is also used by users outside the company</strong>.

 # Contribution
 We welcome contributions to the HelloWorld project!
 If you're an iOS developer and want to help out, here are some ways you can get involved: